Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 Puerto Rican and Latin food in Barcelona

 Bad Bunny's whole thing is Puerto Rican identity.
 Debí Tirar Más Fotos is, at its core, an album about the Caribbean.
-Your kid is going to want mofongo or a tostón at some point during the trip.
+Your kids are going to want mofongo or a tostón at some point during the trip.
 Barcelona has the deepest Latin American food scene in Europe outside of Madrid - it's still mostly Latin American (Argentine, Peruvian, Colombian, Venezuelan, Cuban) rather than purely Caribbean, but the Caribbean places that exist are wonderful and worth seeking out.

 La Plata, technically Catalan but does a great fried-fish small-plate that is the closest local equivalent to a Caribbean fish fry.
 Tiny, four tables, Boqueria-adjacent.